aakriti29sharma/project_udaipur/README.md

 - ### Emotion,Age,Gender Detection:
 Incase of any attack on female person, an alarm will be raised and local security guards are informed about the activity on android application.

+**The Android application repo for this project is: https://github.com/anigupta1121/Project_Udaipur_App**